jailennn/Projects/README.md

 ---

 ## **Technologies & Tools**
-Some of the technologies and tools featured in this repository include:
+Some of the technologies and tools that will be featured in this repository include:
 - **Languages**: Python, Java, C++, Bash, HTML/CSS, JavaScript
-- **Tools**: Git, VSCode, Apache,
+- **Tools**: Git, VSCode, VirtualBox
 - **Databases**: SQL, PHP
-- **OS'**: WSL Ubuntu, Windows
+- **OS'**: WSL Ubuntu, Windows, MacOS

 ---